mossgreen/mossgreen.github.io/_posts/2019-09-05-How-to-Insert-a-Column-in-PostgreSQL.md

 5. `\d reference table`
 6. `select count(ref_id)`
 7. check views
-8. NB check all triggers to see if there is a `select * from currentTable`  statement.
+8. NB: check all triggers to see if there is a `select * from currentTable`  statement.
 If there is, we also need to back up and rebuild this table.

 ### Export schema and table definition